-Shoes - Loafers, tied casual shoes, and traditional, below-the-ankle, gym/tennis shoes are all permitted.
-Girls in all grades may also wear boots during winter months.
+Shoes - Tied casual shoes, and traditional, below-the-ankle, gym/tennis shoes are all permitted.
+Students may also wear boots in inclement weather.
 Gym shoes must be a reasonable color.
 Color rim accents are permissible.
 Students may wear high-top gym shoes of a reasonable color.
-Shoes not mentioned above (i.e. clogs of any type, slippers, army boots, lighted gym shoes, or shoes with wheels, backless shoes, open-toed shoes) may not be worn.
-The administration will determine if a shoe is inappropriate, unreasonable, or unsafe for school wear.
+Shoes not mentioned above (i.e. clogs of any type, slippers, army boots, lighted gym shoes, or shoes with wheels, backless shoes, open-toed shoes, loafers and hey dudes) may not be worn.
+On mass days, students may wear dress shoes instead of sneakers.
+The teacher or administration will determine if a shoe is inappropriate, unreasonable, or unsafe for school wear.

 Belt - A solid navy blue, black, or brown belt must be worn with belt-looped pants/shorts.
 Belts may not have studs or other decorations.
-(K-3 may wear slacks with elastic waistbands.)
+(K-2may wear slacks with elastic waistbands.)

 Sweaters - Permitted sweaters are solid gray, navy, or white with no insignia.
 Must be hip-length.
-Long sleeve or sleeveless cardigan, v-neck, or crew neck sweaters may be worn.
-No zippered or double breasted sweaters.
-No 1/4 zip or pullover sweaters bearing any insignia.
-No sweat/fleece material.
-No hoods.
-School sweatshirts/fleeces purchased through the school may be worn with school uniform (available are: navy 1/4 zip navy fleece with school insignia, 1/4 zip grey or navy sweat-shirt with school insignia, or navy crew neck sweatshirt with school insignia).
+Long sleeve cardigan, vneck, or crew neck sweaters may be worn.
+No 1⁄4 zip or pullover sweaters bearing any insignia.
+No hoods over heads while in school.
+School sweatshirts/fleeces purchased through the school may be worn with school uniform.
 Spirit Wear hoodies, sweatshirts, and pullovers may be worn on Spirit Wear days only.
+No hoodies at mass for students in Grades 3-8.
+Students choosing to NOT wear BSS spirit wear are expected to wear the standard uniform.